Blacksmiths

 Blacksmiths ranks among the oldest 10% of areas nationwide

-Blacksmiths has a median age of 50, which is higher than Rest of NSW's figure of 43 and also well above the national average of 38.
-The age group of 65-74 shows strong representation at 15.6% compared to Rest of NSW, whereas the 25-34 cohort is less prevalent at 8.0%.
-This concentration in the 65-74 age group is well above the national figure of 9.4%.
-Following the Census conducted on 28 August 2021, the age group of 75 to 84 has grown from 9.1% to 10.5% of the population.
-Conversely, the age groups of 55-64 have declined from 16.3% to 14.9%, and those aged 45-54 dropped from 13.6% to 12.5%.
-Demographic modeling suggests that Blacksmiths' age profile will evolve significantly by 2041.
-The age group of 75 to 84 is projected to experience strong growth, expanding by 33 people (16%) from 203 to 237.
-Notably, the combined age groups of 65+ are expected to account for 56% of total population growth, reflecting the area's aging demographic profile.
-Conversely, population declines are projected for the age groups of 5-14 and 15-24.
+Blacksmiths has a median age of 50, which is higher than Regional NSW's figure of 43 and also above the national average of 38.
+The age group of 65-74 years shows strong representation at 16.1%, compared to Regional NSW, while the 5-14 cohort is less prevalent at 8.9%.
+This 65-74 concentration is higher than the national figure of 9.5%.
+According to the 2021 Census, the age group of 75 to 84 years has grown from 9.1% to 10.8%, while the 55 to 64 cohort has declined from 16.3% to 15.0% and the 45 to 54 group has dropped from 13.6% to 12.3%.
+Demographic modeling suggests that Blacksmiths' age profile will change significantly by 2041, with the 85+ age cohort projected to increase markedly, adding 41 people (a 59% rise) from 69 to 111.
+Notably, the combined age groups of 65 and above are expected to account for 62% of total population growth, reflecting the area's aging demographic trend.
+Conversely, population declines are projected for the age cohorts of 5-14 years and 15-24 years.

 Frequently Asked Questions - Age